Sendyers/mara_help/README.md

-# Sendy Self Help Library
+# Mara Android User Help Library

-The Sendy self help library
+This library lets you easily add a support setion to your app.